 - Inspect the drain for a blockage.
 For this step, you’ll want a pair of gloves, a flashlight, and a small tool like a trowel or screwdriver.
 Look into the floor drain and see if there is debris in the pipe, such as leaves, pet hair, paper products, clumps of dirt, or any solid objects.
 Use your tool to remove as much (for lack of better words) gunk out of the drain.

 - Flush the drain with hot water.
 Once you have removed as much debris as possible from the drain, pour hot (but not boiling) water to break up any remaining sediment and push it through the pipe.
 Important note: do not use chemical drain cleaners.

 - Reattach the grate.
-Clean up the area and keep an eye if the drain is still clogged or gets backed up next time it collects water or liquids
+Clean up the area and keep an eye on the drain to see if it is still clogged or gets backed up next time it collects water or liquids.